This post was originally written in 2019 on my old blog.

 As for the general populace, KaZaA stayed popular until it started to become overly commercialised.
 Pro versions available, it didn't fit with the easy access, no cost ethos that seemed inherent in the P2P world.

 So in came Limewire, the single most successful P2P client when judged by the installation base among "normals".
 Java-based, Limewire gave fast, accurate results and spread like wildfire.
 Those friends of sons and daughters replaced the virus-ridden KaZaA network with the Gnutella-based Limewire.

-While all that was going on, the more purist music fan was enjoying using clients like SoulSeek, and eDonkey/eMule.
+While all that was going on, purists were enjoying using clients like SoulSeek, and eDonkey/eMule.
 Boasting availability of niche genres and higher-quality recordings, these networks emphasised the sharing aspect far more than the more mainstream clients.
 What you had to share to others dictated your success in downloading from the network.

-Some also-rans were popular among their users, but didn’t become as big as Limewire or KaZaA.
-Ares and WinMX to name but two, were fantastic networks with high-speeds and their ease-of-use was unrivaled.
+Some also-rans were popular among their users, but didn't become as big as Limewire or KaZaA.
+Ares and WinMX to name but two, were fantastic networks with high-speeds and their ease-of-use was unrivalled.